kirandeepkaurkiran64-sys/Induction_response/README.md

 Today 31/7/2025 he talk about shaheed Udham Singh who was hanged on July 31,1940 at London exact today's date .

 ### 8th speech (Principle Dr. Sehajpal Singh)
-So Respected Sir explained the Difference between CSE and IT Branch and tell us how AI is replacing/occupying our places that is why we have to work hard in these 4 years and tell us much more informative information.
-It was really nice that we got a chance to listen to sir's informative speech .
+Respected Sir explained the difference between the CSE and IT branches and shared how AI is gradually occupying human roles, which is why we must work hard during these four years.
+He also shared many other valuable pieces of information.
+It was a great opportunity to listen to his informative and inspiring speech.

 ### 9th speech (Shri Ravinder Garg (chief Engineer at Municipal Corporation Lud.))

 ### 10th speech ((HOD of IT) Dr. Kulwinder Singh Mann)
-He said the line that touched my Heart that "The Prasad  is that we get in the form of seat in btech we use this wisely" .
+He said a line that truly touched my heart: "The seat we get in B.Tech is like Prasad—we must use it wisely."

 ### 11th speech (Sir Ashoke Singla(Financial Advisor))
-Sir told us how we can easily avail Education loan upto 4 lakh and how we don't have to pay any interest on it .
-He talk about "Vidya Lakshmi loan" and explained about this breifly.
+Sir spoke about the "Vidya Lakshmi Loan" and explained it briefly.
+He informed us that we can easily avail an education loan of up to ₹4 lakh without having to pay any interest on it.

 ### 12th speech (Alumni Mr. Rakesh Kumar (DC of Ludhiana))
 He was a student of gndec in ECE branch 1991 pass out.

 ## Day 2 (1st August 2025)
 ### Anchor(Senior) Miss Harleen Kaur